TotemaM/Mangle/README.md

 ## Command list
 ### User
-- `/create_channel` : Allow a user to create his own voice channel.
+- `/create_voice_channel` : Allow a user to create his own voice channel.
 Auto deleted when everyone left.
+- `/request_bde` : Make a request to the BDE staff.

 ### Administrator
 - `/message` : Allows to send an embed message in the current text channel.